Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Padstow Heights recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers in Padstow Heights shows around 37 residential properties granted approval per year over the past five financial years ending FY25.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Padstow Heights recorded around 37 residential properties granted approval per year over the past five financial years.
 This totals an estimated 189 homes.
-So far in FY26, 24 approvals have been recorded.
-The average population increase per dwelling built over these years is 0.1 people.
+In FY-26 so far, 24 approvals have been recorded.
+The average number of people moving to the area for each dwelling built over these five financial years (FY-21 to FY-25) is approximately 0.1 per year.

-New supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction value of new homes is $483,000, indicating a focus on the premium market segment with higher-end properties.
-This financial year has seen $589,000 in commercial approvals, reflecting the area's residential nature.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average expected construction cost value of new homes being built in the area is $483,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In this financial year, $589,000 in commercial approvals have been registered, demonstrating the area's residential nature.
 Compared to Greater Sydney, Padstow Heights records 79.0% more new home approvals per person, offering buyers greater choice.
-New building activity consists of 26.0% detached dwellings and 74.0% townhouses or apartments, marking a shift from the current housing pattern of 72.0% houses.
-This suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+New building activity shows 26.0% detached dwellings and 74.0% townhouses or apartments, marking a significant departure from existing housing patterns (currently 72.0% houses).
+This skew toward compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.

-With around 107 people per dwelling approval, Padstow Heights exhibits characteristics of a growth area.
-However, with population expected to remain stable or decline, reduced pressure on housing is anticipated, potentially creating buying opportunities.
+With around 107 people per dwelling approval, Padstow Heights shows characteristics of a growth area.
+However, with population expected to remain stable or decline, Padstow Heights should see reduced pressure on housing in the future, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development